Frequently asked questions

 How can I see one of your cabinets before I buy?

-We have a small number of high end dealers that carry our cabinets.
+We have a small number of dealers that carry our cabinets along with great vintage and new instruments.
 They are listed on our Web site under Dealers on the home page.
 Before taking the time to visit a dealer, we recommend that you call to make sure they have one of our cabinets to view.
 The cabinets at the Dealers are not typically for sale, they are for display only.
 We occasionally swap one of them out for a newer model.
 When this happens, we will post it for sale on our Facebook site.

 How much do your cabinets cost?

 Cabinets vary in price depending on wood selection, size, and options that you select.
-The pricing details, along with size, approximate weight and options for each cabinet are on our Web site under the Products menu.
+The pricing details, along with size, approximate weight and options for each cabinet are on our Web site under each product type.

 I have electric guitars.
 Do they really need to be humidified?